renpy/renpy/sphinx/source/model.rst

     If true, this will clear the depth buffer, and then enable depth rendering for this displayable and the children of this displayable.

+    Note that drawing any pixel, even transparent pixels, will update the depth buffer.
+As a result, using this with images that have transparency may lead to unexpected problems.
+(As an alternative, consider the ``zorder`` and ``behind`` clauses of the ``show`` statement.)

 ``gl_mipmap``
     If supplied, this determines if the textures supplied to a mesh are created with mipmaps.
 This defaults to true.